wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-azure-security-center/includes/manage-cloud-posture.md

 1. Set **Export enabled** to **On**.

 1. You can then select the data type you want to export.
 For example, **security alerts**.
-You can also select the specific severity levels of alerts that you want to be exported; for example **high**.
+You can also select the specific severity levels of alerts that you want to be exported; for example, **high**.

 1. Under the **export configuration** section, select the resource group where your configuration will be stored.